-According to US information, about 50,000 Wagner mercenaries are fighting or fought in Ukraine.
+According to US information, regarding 50,000 Wagner mercenaries are fighting or fought in Ukraine.
 Among them are 40,000 prisoners who had just been recruited by Prigozhin from Russian prisons.
 The New York Times writes that this is the largest military deployment of prisoners since World War II.

 Hired multiple killer and serial rapist

 According to Ukrainian sources, recruited prisoners are used as cannon fodder.
 According to this Ukrainian information, which cannot be verified, around 30,000 prisoner mercenaries deserted, were killed or wounded.
-Some of the prisoners survive the operations after their arrival only hours or days, according to the “New York Times” with reference to human rights groups.
+Some of the prisoners survive the operations following their arrival only hours or days, according to the “New York Times” with reference to human rights groups.
 “We were told: ‘Keep going until you’re killed,'” the newspaper quoted a prisoner who managed to escape from the front as saying.

 According to the New York Times, most convicts are said to have been imprisoned for crimes such as theft and robbery.
 But documents that the newspaper claims to have seen paint a different picture.
 Multiple rapists and multiple murderers are said to have been among the mercenaries.
 If they survive, the agreement of release also applies to them.